How to prepare for an investment apocalypse

-Unlike 2000 and 2008, everyone in the startup world is expecting a crash to come at any moment, but few are taking concrete steps to prepare for it.
+Unlike 2000 and 2008, everyone in the startup world is expecting a crash to come at any moment.
+But few are taking concrete steps to prepare for it.

 If you’re running a venture-backed startup, you should probably get on that.
 First, go read RIP Good Times from Sequoia to get a sense for how bad it can get, quickly.
 Then take a look at the checklist below.
 You don’t need to build a bomb shelter, yet, but adopting a bit of the prepper mentality now will pay dividends down the road.